 The German was not a cheap acquisition, moving to Anfield for £8 million, and it was a body blow when he left the Hillsborough pitch with ankle ligament damage on his first appearance.

 Once fit again, though, it was clear that Houllier had signed a gem of a player.

 He was exactly what the team needed, both in terms of quality on the ball and intelligence off it, and he was undoubtedly one of Liverpool‘s best signings of the 1990s.

-Vladimir Smicer was the fourth or five new purchases named in the starting eleven against the Owls, and he was another of whom not too much was known about.
+Vladimir Smicer was the fourth of five new purchases named in the starting XI against the Owls, and he was another of whom not too much was known about.